maixnor/wu-quartz/content/Previous Questions BS.md

 	1. False
 22. In the long run, investors' returns on a company's [[equity]] should be lower than their returns on bonds issued by the same company.
 	1. False
-23. When a company distributes its profits of the year 2021 to its owners at the end of the year, then the company's net value (according to the [[balance sheet]]) at the end of 2021 equals its net value at the beginning of the year.
+23. When a company distributes its profits of the year 2021 to its owners at the end of the year, then the company's net value (according to the [[Balance Sheet]]) at the end of 2021 equals its net value at the beginning of the year.
 	1. Correct
-24. The fact that balance sheets do not contain most [[intangible assets]] is one main reason why the [[market capitalization]] of companies is very often higher than their net value ([[equity]]) according to the [[balance sheet]].
+24. The fact that balance sheets do not contain most [[intangible assets]] is one main reason why the [[market capitalization]] of companies is very often higher than their net value ([[equity]]) according to the [[Balance Sheet]].
 	1. Correct
 25. When a company pays the interest for a bank loan, then this is no expense because there is no "resource consumption".
 	1. False
-26. When a company buys machinery from its cash reserves then this does not change the overall monetary value of [[submodules/wu-quartz/content/Assets|assets]] in the [[balance sheet]].
+26. When a company buys machinery from its cash reserves then this does not change the overall monetary value of [[submodules/wu-quartz/content/Assets|assets]] in the [[Balance Sheet]].
 	1. Correct
 27. When a company pays back a loan by using its cash reserves, then this is an expense because cash money is consumed.
 	1. False
 28. Paying salary to employees is an expense
 	1. Correct
-29. When a company invests money to build up a brand then such investment always decreases overall [[profit]] in the long run, since brand name capital is an intangible asset that cannot be listed in the [[balance sheet]].
+29. When a company invests money to build up a brand then such investment always decreases overall [[profit]] in the long run, since brand name capital is an intangible asset that cannot be listed in the [[Balance Sheet]].
 	1. False
 30. [[Taylorism]] emphasizes the role of intrinsic [[Motivation]]
 	1. False